Partonic Entropy of the Proton from DGLAP Evolution: Abstract

 \section{Abstract}

 We investigate the concept of partonic entropy of the proton within the Dokshitzer--Gribov--Lipatov--Altarelli--Parisi (DGLAP) evolution scheme of collinear parton distributions.
 We show that such entropy increases monotonically with the evolution scale.
-The mechanism underlying this growth is illustrated using a simplified model of DGLAP evolution, which highlights the importance of including saturation effects at small $x$ in the evolution of parton distributions.
+The mechanism underlying this growth is illustrated using a simplified model of DGLAP evolution, highlighting the importance of including saturation effects at small $x$ in the evolution of parton distributions, which tame the otherwise unbounded growth of partonic entropy.
 Based on existing literature, we present two simplified models of parton saturation at small $x$.
-In one of these models, partonic entropy is identified with entanglement entropy and proposed as an observable to be tested experimentally.
+In one of these models, partonic entropy is identified with entanglement entropy and proposed as an experimentally testable observable.

 \keywords{quantum chromodynamics, parton distributions, evolution equations, sum rules}